EighteenZi/rocksdb_wiki/Universal-Compaction.md

 ## Compaction Picking Algorithm
-Assuming we have file
+Assuming we have sorted runs
 ```
-    F1, F2, F3, ..., Fn
+    R1, R2, R3, ..., Rn
 ```
-where F1 containing data of most recent updates to the DB and Fn containing the data of oldest updates of the DB.
-Note it is sorted by age of the data inside the file, not the file itself.
-According to this sorting order, after compaction, the output file is always placed into the place where the inputs were.
+where R1 containing data of most recent updates to the DB and Rn containing the data of oldest updates of the DB.
+Note it is sorted by age of the data inside the sorted run, not the sorted run itself.
+According to this sorting order, after compaction, the output sorted run is always placed into the place where the inputs were.

 How is all compactions are picked up:

 #### Precondition: n >= options.level0_file_num_compaction_trigger
-Unless number of files reaches this threshold, no compaction will be triggered at all.
+Unless number of sorted runs reaches this threshold, no compaction will be triggered at all.

 If pre-condition is satisfied, there are three conditions.
 Each of them can trigger a compaction:

 #### 1. Compaction Triggered by Space Amplification
-If the estimated _size amplification ratio_ is larger than options.compaction_options_universal.max_size_amplification_percent / 100, all files will be compacted to one single file.
+If the estimated _size amplification ratio_ is larger than options.compaction_options_universal.max_size_amplification_percent / 100, all files will be compacted to one single sorted run.

 Here is how _size amplification ratio_ is estimated:

 ```
-    size amplification ratio = (size(F1) + size(F2) + ... size(Fn-1)) / size(Fn)
+    size amplification ratio = (size(R1) + size(R2) + ... size(Rn-1)) / size(Rn)
 ```
-Please note, size of Fn is not included, which means 0 is the perfect size amplification and 100 means DB size is double the space of live data, and 200 means triple.
+Please note, size of Rn is not included, which means 0 is the perfect size amplification and 100 means DB size is double the space of live data, and 200 means triple.

-The reason we estimate size amplification in this way: in a stable sized DB, incoming rate of deletion should be similar to rate of insertion, which means for any of the files except Fn should include similar number of insertion and deletion.
-After applying F1, F2 ...
-Fn-1, to Fn, the size effects of them will cancel each other, so the output should also be size of Fn, which is the size of live data, which is used as the base of size amplification.
+The reason we estimate size amplification in this way: in a stable sized DB, incoming rate of deletion should be similar to rate of insertion, which means for any of the sorted runs except Rn should include similar number of insertion and deletion.
+After applying R1, R2 ...
+Rn-1, to Rn, the size effects of them will cancel each other, so the output should also be size of Rn, which is the size of live data, which is used as the base of size amplification.

 If options.compaction_options_universal.max_size_amplification_percent = 25, which means we will keep total space of DB less than 125% of total size of live data.
 Let's use this value in an example.
 Assuming compaction is only triggered by space amplification, options.level0_file_num_compaction_trigger = 1, file size after each mem table flush is always 1, and compacted size always equals to total input sizes.
 After two flushes, we have two files size of 1, while 1/1 > 25% so we'll need to do a full compaction: